Report Animal Bites to DHEC

 Physicians are urged to report bites to DHEC as soon as possible upon treating a patient so that we can begin an investigation.
 Most animal exposures will not require postexposure prophylaxis (PEP).
 If we can rule out rabies by locating the animal's owner and the pet's health records, or if local animal control authorities can trap the animal for quarantine or testing, it may save your patient from having to undergo rabies treatment unnecessarily.

 Contact your regional DHEC Environmental Health Services office to file a report.

 Dog-Bite Victims and Parents of Dog Bite Victims

-If you or your child was bitten by a pet, a stray, someone else's pet, or a wild animal, and you have decided not to seek medical treatment for the injury, you must nonetheless report the animal bite to your local DHEC Public Health Department by the end of the following working day.
+If you or your child was bitten by a pet, a stray, someone else's pet, or a wild animal, and you have decided not to seek medical treatment for the injury, you must nonetheless report the animal bite to your regional DHEC Environmental Health Services office by the end of the following working day.

 If you are seeking medical treatment, your healthcare provider is legally required to report the animal bite to DHEC.

 Animal Owners and Anyone Aware of Rabies Threat

 You must notify your regional DHEC Environmental Health Services office by the end of the next working day if you become aware that an animal you own – or someone else's pet, farm animal, exotic animal or a stray:

 - Has been attacked or bitten by a domesticated or wild animal affected by or suspected of carrying rabies.

 If the animal you are reporting is not your pet, please provide the animal's home address (if known) and/or tell us where the animal was last seen.